lordxax/sildactyl54/buildguide/designDecisions/README.md

 # Why not 1x4 switch tester base
 the outer borders of switch testers are too thick.
-They cannot be used for columns on the same level or the space between the keys would be too big.
+They cannot be used for columns on the same level (not on top of each other) or the horizontal space between the keys would be too big.